Mrinalini Mukherjee Foundation

 The Burari Foundry

-By the late 1990s, Mukherjee turned to the Burari Foundry in Delhi, a family-run studio led by sculptor-casters Balkrishna and Pankaj Guru, as a space to realise her ambitious bronze works.
-Having spent over a decade working with ceramics, she was now confident in the process of casting, welding, and fusing metal to create fluid, organic forms.
-Unlike the yielding nature of fiber or the fragility of clay, bronze introduced new challenges—rigid yet malleable under heat, requiring meticulous planning yet allowing for unexpected transformations.
-She developed a distinct working rhythm here, to the extent of fashioning her own tools from an orthodontist’s toolkit to manipulate her forms with precision.
+While still practicing at Garhi, Mukherjee turned to the Burari Foundry for casting expertise by late 1990s.
+The Burari Foundry in northern Delhi, a family-run studio led by sculptor-casters Balkrishna and Pankaj Guru was a space that enabled Mukherjee to realise her ambitious bronze works.
+Unlike the yielding nature of fibre or the fragility of clay, bronze introduced new challenges—rigid yet malleable under heat, requiring meticulous planning yet allowing for unexpected transformations.
+She developed a distinct working rhythm here to manipulate her forms with precision.
 Though not her personal studio, Burari Foundry became a vital site of collaboration as casting required a team, and Mukherjee enlisted the help of Pankaj Guru and his team to bring her visions to life.

 Burari became one of her final workspaces, where she worked with unwavering dedication.
 Here, her sculptures took on their most enduring form—solid yet full of energy without having a figural aspect.
 A lasting statement to her lifelong dialogue with material and process.

-Photo credits to Anna Tully and Mrinalini Mukherjee Foundation.
+Photo credits to Anna Tully, Pankaj Guru and Mrinalini Mukherjee Foundation.

 • Residencies and Studios elsewhere